 This is the 20% that will get you that extra bit of height and allow you to clear another 5-10 centimetres or more.
 This involves perfecting your arch and timing over the bar.
 However, without the explosiveness, you won’t see great improvements in your high jump performance.

 - You will need to improve the flexibility in your back, as well perfect your timing over the bar.

 - You will need to improve the angle of your body so that you jump vertically and not horizontally into the bar.

 - You will need to perfect your knee drive so that you maximise your vertical leap over the bar.

 Focus on these areas and you will see noticeable improvements in your high jump performance.

-If you don’t have access to a high jump coach, I would recommend that you purchase this high jump drills book from Amazon and follow the training regime to help you improve your high jump performance.
+If you don’t have access to a high jump coach, I would recommend that you purchase this high jump drills book and follow the training regime to help you improve your high jump performance.

 Sign up to our newsletter and learn how to become a better high jumper in the next 90 days!